-The Department of Health and Social Care (DHSC) is the lead UK Government Department with responsibility for responding to the risk posed by a future pandemic.

-The four UK CMOs provide public health advice to the whole system and government throughout the UK.
-The Scientific Advisory Group for Emergencies (SAGE) is responsible for ensuring that a single source of coordinated scientific advice is provided to decision makers in COBR.

-The NHS works in partnership with Local Resilience Forums on pandemic preparedness and response delivery in healthcare systems in England and Wales.
-Public Health England provides specialist technical expertise to support both planning and delivery arrangements in England, working closely with public health agencies in Wales, Scotland and Northern Ireland.
+- 1.78 The Department of Health and Social Care (DHSC) is the lead UK Government Department with responsibility for responding to the risk posed by a future pandemic. - 1.79 The four UK CMOs provide public health advice to the whole system and government throughout the UK.
+The Scientific Advisory Group for Emergencies is responsible for ensuring that a single source of coordinated scientific advice is provided to decision makers in COBR. - The NHS works in partnership with Local Resilience Forums on pandemic preparedness and response delivery in healthcare systems in England and Wales.
+PHE provides specialist technical expertise to support both planning and delivery arrangements in England, working closely with public health agencies in Wales, Scotland and Northern Ireland.
 These organisations have developed plans for coordinating the response at a national level and supporting local responders through their regional structures.
-The tripartite partnership of DHSC, PHE and NHS England provides strategic oversight and direction for the health and adult social care response to an influenza pandemic, with Department for Education (DfE) leading on the children's social care response.
+The tri-partite partnership of the English Department of Health and Social Care (DHSC), PHE and NHS England provide strategic oversight and direction for the health and adult social care response to an influenza pandemic, with Department for Education (DfE) leading on the children's social care response.
 In Devolved Administrations, there are similar arrangements for multi-agency working with strategic oversight provided by the appropriate departments.
-These arrangements are supported by national co-ordination structures.

-PHE and their equivalent in the Devolved Administrations lead the provision of expert advice on health protection issues and actively contributes to the planning and delivery of a multi-agency response.
+These arrangements are supported by national co-ordination structures. - 1.81 PHE and their equivalent in the Devolved Administrations lead the provision of expert advice on health protection issues and actively contributes to the planning and delivery of a multi-agency response.
 PHE provides health protection services, expertise and advice, delivering specialist public health services to UK national and local government (in England), the NHS/HSCNI and the public, working in partnership to protect the public against infectious diseases.
 There are comparable public health expert advisory support arrangements in each of the other three UK countries.